 If you are lucky, the market returns fast to your entry price, and no harm is done, however, sometimes the market keeps falling, and falling.

-A falling market, plus high leverage, without a stop-loss order, is doomed to fail.
+A falling market without a stop-loss order, is doomed to fail.

 I’m not saying that this will happen every time you open a position, on the contrary, your position might result in a super quick profit.